Existential quantification: Notation

+The symbol's first usage is thought to be by Giuseppe Peano in Formulario mathematico (1896).
+Afterwards, Bertrand Russell popularised its use as the existential quantifier.
+Through his research in set theory, Peano also introduced the symbols $\cap$ and $\cup$ to respectively denote the intersection and union of sets.

 Properties

 Negation

 A quantified propositional function is a statement; thus, like statements, quantified functions can be negated.
 The $\lnot$ symbol is used to denote negation.

 For example, if P(x) is the predicate "x is greater than 0 and less than 1", then, for a domain of discourse X of all natural numbers, the existential quantification "There exists a natural number x which is greater than 0 and less than 1" can be symbolically stated as:

 This can be demonstrated to be false.
 Truthfully, it must be said, "It is not the case that there is a natural number x that is greater than 0 and less than 1", or, symbolically: